jobendik/rift/memory-bank/progress.md

 - CSS architecture follows BEM methodology with clear organization

 **Current Phase Progress**:
-- Phase 4 (Refinement) implementation is now in progress with enhanced combat feedback components
+- Phase 4 (Refinement) implementation is in progress
-- Three out of four enhanced components have been implemented (EnhancedDamageIndicator, EnhancedHitIndicator, DynamicCrosshairSystem)
-- DynamicCrosshairSystem implementation completed with all planned features
+- Enhanced Combat Feedback system is fully implemented with all four components
+- Event Standardization infrastructure is complete with component updates in progress
 - CombatSystem has been updated to support both legacy and enhanced components
 - Fixed several implementation issues to ensure consistency across components
 - The project is progressing according to the planned path

 **Future Enhancement Focus**:
-- Complete last Enhanced Combat Feedback component (AdvancedScreenEffects) to build out the full suite
-- Implement Event System standardization for improved organization and maintenance
+- Continue Event System standardization implementation across components
 - Focus on performance optimization for optimal gameplay experience
 - Plan and design audio integration for comprehensive feedback system
 - Add accessibility features to ensure the game is enjoyed by all players